 Algorithms are at the center of almost any programming job.
 And particularly in the world of data engineering, using efficient algorithms is important enough that it's a common topic to be quizzed about in job interviews.

-In this course, you'll learn more about how to assess and model the time complexity of algorithms — i.e., how fast they'll be.
+In this data engineering course, you'll learn more about how to assess and model the time complexity of algorithms — i.e., how fast they'll be.
 Then, you'll dig into some work modeling their space complexity — how much memory they'll require — and learn about how memory can often be traded for speed.

 At the end of the course, you'll be asked to put together what you've learned in a guided project that tasks you with building indexes for a CSV using dictionaries.